Conditioned stochastic stability of equilibrium states on uniformly hyperbolic sets

-In essence, conditioned stochastic stability consists of: (i) proving the existence and uniqueness of a quasi-ergodic measure $\nu_\e$ for the process $X_\e$ generated by $\e$-small random perturbations of $T$ and \emph{conditioned} upon remaining in a neighbourhood of a repelling set $\Lambda$, and (ii) characterising the limit (in weak-$^*$) of $\nu_\e$ as $\e \to 0$.
-In \cite{BassolsCastroLamb2024}, we applied this strategy to uniformly expanding sets $\Lambda$ and identified that quasi-ergodic measures converge to so-called \emph{equilibrium states} in the limit of $\e \to 0$, thus being \emph{conditionally stochastically stable}
+In essence, conditioned stochastic stability consists of: (i) proving the existence and uniqueness of a quasi-ergodic measure $\nu_\e$ for the process $X_\e$ generated by $\e$-small random perturbations of $T$ and \emph{conditioned} upon remaining in a neighbourhood of a particular set $\Lambda$, and (ii) characterising the limit (in weak-$^*$) of $\nu_\e$ as $\e \to 0$.
+In \cite{BassolsCastroLamb2024}, we applied this strategy to uniformly expanding sets $\Lambda$, i.e.~repellers, and identified that quasi-ergodic measures converge to so-called \emph{equilibrium states} in the limit of $\e \to 0$, thus being \emph{conditionally stochastically stable}.